AI-boosted rare event sampling to characterize extreme weather: AI+RES with diffusion Monte Carlo

 We set the number of ensemble members per forecast to $M=100$.
 Since our score function is defined using the ensemble mean, we do not expect substantial performance gains from increasing $M$.
 This parameter could, however, play a more significant role under alternative formulations of the score function.

 We note that $A^{i}_L(t_f)$ could be predicted by other methods.
 We choose to leverage the AI emulator because of its proven forecasting skill and numerical efficiency, but other methods could be used.
 In particular, it would be interesting to test simpler methods based on directly learning the observable $A_L(t_f)$ (or its distribution) from an initial condition, such as in \cite{chattopadhyay2020analog,finkel2021learning,miloshevich_probabilistic_2023-1, finkel2023revealing, mascolo2025gaussian, lovo2025tackling}.
-In this work, we also test the best possible forecast system, using ensembles of the PlaSim model itself to generate the score function as described in the \emph{Different baselines} section.
+As a baseline, we also test the best possible forecast system, using ensembles of the PlaSim model itself to generate the score function as described in the \emph{Ground truth and baselines} section.

-We note also that one could use a different statistic calculated from the ensemble forecast as the score function.
+We note that one could use a different statistic calculated from the ensemble forecast as the score function.
 The ideal score function to estimate the probability of achieving the rare event $A_L(t_f)>a$ for large $a$ should anticipate walker paths leading to the rare event.
 An alternative score function appropriate for this goal is the conditional probability function $\theta (x) = P ( A_L(t_f)>a | X_{t_k} = x)$, which is referred to as the \emph{committor function} \cite{finkel2020path}.
 This score function has been proven to be optimal for a splitting algorithm similar to quantile DMC \cite{cerou2006genetic}.
 However, in our case there is no clear threshold, $a$, since we aim to characterize the entire tail of the distribution of $A_L(t_f)$.
 Our choice of score function, namely, the mean of the ensemble forecasts, favors the duplication of walkers for which the conditional expectation $\mathbb{E}[A_L(t_f) \mid X_{t_k} = x]$ is large.
 This approach is more conservative than selecting a fixed threshold a priori.